IvanTrendafilov/YahooFinanceAPITokens/README.md

 You should see something like this:

 Fetch url https://finance.yahoo.com/quote/^GSPC/history?p=^GSPC

 status: success

 title: ^GSPC Historical Prices | S&P 500 Stock - Yahoo Finance

 csv url: https://query1.finance.yahoo.com/v7/finance/download/^GSPC?period1=1492463852&period2=1495055852&interval=1d&events=history&crumb=XXXXXXX

 crumb: XXXXXXX

 cookie: B=YYYYYY

-Sometimes the script doesn't work.
+Sometimes the script doesn't work and instead prints weird phantomjs debug info.
 Try adjusting the user agent and sleep values.

 When it works, you can download historical data with a request like this: